Trebor-Huang/ZFC/README.md

 I haven't got to all the axioms yet.
 I haven't covered Regularity, Infinity and Choice.
 But some developments on the rest of the axioms are in place.
 Hopefully I have enough comments in there.

-Also, an (almost finished) propositional logic solver is present in the `logic.agda` file.
+Also, a propositional logic solver is present in the `logic.agda` file.
 Input a proposition with variables, if it is a tautology, the solver outputs a function `⊤ -> [proposition]`; else it generates a function `⊥ -> [Proposition]`.
-I have yet to prove some computationally irrelevant lemmas.
+It looks quite neat, and is sufficient for many uses.

 ## Further explorations
 - What is the best way to deal with stuff in Agda + LEM?
 This area seems unexplored by most of the people.
 I reckon